Norman Fucking Rockwell!: Coexisting Hope & Despair

-For me, a good Lana del Rey song does two things: 1) makes me fall asleep and 2) gives me edgy inspiration upon further examination (the next morning, as it usually turns out).
-So it should come as no surprise that The Next Best American Record happened to be the first song from Norman Fucking Rockwell! that I fell for — the nonsensical lyrics are so fun to decode, though they probably mean nothing, and the song drags on and on and on until it leaves me in the perfect slumber — enviable merits, I know.
+To me, a good Lana del Rey song would send me to sleep and give me edgy inspiration upon further examination.
+The next morning, as it usually turns out.
+It should come as no surprise that “The Next Best American Record” was the first song from Norman Fucking Rockwell! that I fell for — the nonsensical lyrics are fun to decode and the song always leaves me in the perfect slumber.

-When Mariners Apartment Complex first dropped, I can’t say that I wasn't overwhelmed by the raving reviews as much as I was intrigued by the new, more atmospheric direction that Lana decided to take, as opposed to the gradual popification of the Honeymoon-Lust for Life track.
-The subsequent 10-minute Venice Bitch and longest-title-ever hope is a dangerous thing for a woman like me to have - but I have it solidified my anticipation for an unconventional rollout (although a one-year release campaign was wholly unanticipated).
+When “Mariners Apartment Complex” first dropped, I was as overwhelmed by the raving reviews as I was intrigued by the new, more atmospheric direction, as opposed to the gradual popification from Honeymoon to Lust for Life.
+The subsequent 10-minute “Venice Bitch” and “hope is a dangerous thing for a woman like me to have - but I have it” continued to mark an unconventional rollout, but a one-year release campaign was still surprising.
 Once released, though, the album commanded massive praise.
-Critics have called it a "pop classic" and Lana "the next best American songwriter."
-They also loved associating the album with the American dream and other aspects of the nation's iconography, then slabbing on the label "Lana del Rey's persona" across it.
-Now, it's not that I'm not interested in the "nation's most twisted fantasies of glamour and danger," but I would like to think of the album as more personal than that, more personal to Lana and more personal to one's own story.
+Critics have called it a “pop classic” and Lana “the next best American songwriter.”
+They also loved associating the album with the American dream and other aspects of the nation’s iconography, then slabbing on the label “Lana del Rey’s persona” across it.
+Now, it’s not that I’m not interested in the “nation’s most twisted fantasies of glamour and danger,” but I think the album is more personal than that, more personal to Lana and more personal to one’s own story.
 Personal love.
 Personal hope.
 Personal despair.

-"Like if you hold me without hurting me," she sings on Cinnamon Girl, "you'll be the first who ever did," which furthers the dark and shattered love as depicted by "I'm a fuckin' mess, but I, oh, thanks for the high life" in Love song.
-The pain is renewed in Happiness is a butterfly: "if he's a serial killer, then what's the worst that can happen to a girl who's already hurt?
-I'm already hurt."
-On the other hand, hope also inhabits the record — namely on hope is a dangerous thing for a woman like me to have - but I have it, where Lana admits she's neither happy nor sad, but at least hopeful.
-How to disappear captures a similar sentiment:
+Love and pain continue to be intertwine in the album.
+“Like if you hold me without hurting me,” she sings on “Cinnamon Girl,” “you’ll be the first who ever did,” which furthers the dark and shattered love as depicted by “I’m a fuckin’ mess, but I, oh, thanks for the high life” in “Love song.”
+The pain is renewed in “Happiness is a butterfly”: “if he’s a serial killer, then what’s the worst that can happen to a girl who’s already hurt?
+I’m already hurt.”
+But beyond these painful moments, the record promises hope — namely on “hope is a dangerous thing for a woman like me to have - but I have it,” where Lana admits she’s neither happy nor sad, but at least hopeful.
+“How to disappear” captures a similar sentiment:

 The California sun and the movie stars